gurkenlabs/litiengine-docs/basics/utiliti-editor/create-projects.md

 ---
-description: Learn how to create a new LITIengine project with the utiLITI editor.
+description: Learn how to create a new LITIENGINE project with the utiLITI editor.
 ---

 # Create Projects